 A demand cannula has a double lumen split tube with two airways, one that delivers oxygen and one that detects the patient’s breathing pattern to tell the device when to expel air.

 Another factor to verify in the device is the maximum tube length that the concentrator allows.

 Typically, the length of the oxygen tubing is determined by use and patient preference; however, some concentrators have limits on how long the tube can last before the pressure level is affected.

 This information can usually be found in the device’s instruction guide.

-For non-standard or specialty connections, some manufacturers offer Fits-All connectors that are wider and can be adjusted to fit or separate adapters that allow a standard tube with a special connection to be used.
+For non-standard or specialty connections, some manufacturers offer Fits-All connectors that are wider and can be adjusted to fit or separate adapters that allow a standard tube with a unique link to be used.